squid-cache/squid-cache.github.io/ConfigExamples/Intercept/SslBumpExplicit.rst

 sslproxy_cipher EECDH+ECDSA+AESGCM:EECDH+aRSA+AESGCM:EECDH+ECDSA+SHA384:EECDH+ECDSA+SHA256:EECDH+aRSA+SHA384:EECDH+aRSA+SHA256:EECDH+aRSA+RC4:EECDH:EDH+aRSA:!RC4:!aNULL:!eNULL:!LOW:!3DES:!MD5:!EXP:!PSK:!SRP:!DSS
 }}}

-In combination with sslproxy_options above you can increase outgoing SSL connection's security.
+In combination with SquidConfig:sslproxy_options or SquidConfig:tls_outgoing_options above you can increase the outgoing TLS connection's security.

 A good result should look like this:

-{{attachment:ssl_client_online_check.png  | Test SSL after change cipher's suite}}
+{{attachment:ssl_client_online_check.png  | Test TLS after change cipher's suite}}

 This looks like more better for outgoing SSL connections.

-'''Note:''' Your browser shows connection security info from proxy to client.
-But it is important for your to know security level from proxy to server connection.
+ . {i} Note: Your browser shows connection security info from proxy to client.
+But it is important for you to know the security level from proxy to server connection.
 Don't forget about ciphers.

-'''Note:''' Some HTTPS sites will prevents to open with this ciphers (i.e., java.com, for example).
+ . {i} Note: Some HTTPS sites will prevent connections with the above ciphers.
 So, to make it work you can add HIGH cipher suite to this cipher's list.
 Remember, this makes your configuration a bit weak, but more compatible.
 Your cipher's row will look like this:

 {{{
 sslproxy_cipher EECDH+ECDSA+AESGCM:EECDH+aRSA+AESGCM:EECDH+ECDSA+SHA384:EECDH+ECDSA+SHA256:EECDH+aRSA+SHA384:EECDH+aRSA+SHA256:EECDH+aRSA+RC4:EECDH:EDH+aRSA:HIGH:!RC4:!aNULL:!eNULL:!LOW:!3DES:!MD5:!EXP:!PSK:!SRP:!DSS